 - 10. All riders should have a working, two-pound minimum, BCrated, fire extinguisher in their pit area. - 11.
-In addition to the classes described in this rulebook, organizers may organize, advertise and conduct DTX classes in any type of AMA competition.
-DTX motorcycles (as described in Section 3.2) are subject to inspection, and any deviation will result in the machines being assigned to other categories or disgualified. - 12.
-American Flat Track-licensed riders are not eligible to enter any Amateur National Championship meet. - A rider who earns a national number may begin using the number immediately and until the succeeding year's meet where the national number was earned. - 14.
-Sidecar and buddy seat passengers must be carried throughout the entire meet and may not drive at any time. - 15.
+In addition to the classes described in this rulebook, organizers may organize, advertise and conduct DTX Production classes in any type of AMA competition.
+DTX Production motorcycles (as described in Section 3.2) are subject to inspection, and any deviation will result in the machines being assigned to other categories or disqualified. - A rider who earns a national number may begin using the number immediately and until the succeeding year's meet where the national number was earned. - Sidecar and buddy seat passengers must be carried throughout the entire meet and may not drive at any time. - 14.
 In all flat track events: - a.
 Brake-less classes shall practice and race separately from any class with brakes. - b.
 Vintage classes are encouraged to practice separately from any modern classes, if number of entries warrants segregated practice sessions.